 There are a huge range of odds available on the possible events during the matches Portsmouth play, but many bookmakers also offer odds on what happens behind the scenes.
 Portsmouth manager odds or Portsmouth transfer odds are particularly popular, increasing the opportunities to make profits when betting on football.

 Portsmouth are a professional football club located in the city of Portsmouth in the county of Hampshire.
 The club have spent at least one season in all four of the top English divisions, winning the top flight twice.
-Portsmouth currently play in the fourth tier of English football, League Two.
+Portsmouth currently play in the third tier of English football, League One.

 The history of Portsmouth Football Club begins in 1898.
 The owner of the local brewery John Brickwood became chairman of the club, and a year later Portsmouth joined the Southern League.
 In 1900, the club also entered the Western League, with a Portsmouth side playing in both division until 1909.